From Birria to Al Pastor: Your Guide to Philly’s Taco Scene

 Philly Tacos, Point Breeze

 You’d think that with a name like that, this joint would be slinging tortillas filled with chopped steak and Whiz.
 But don’t let the name fool you.
 The man behind this place is Juan Carlos Romero, Philly’s own master of al pastor.
-2011 Reed Street.
+2011 South Reed Street.

 El Mezcal Cantina, Point Breeze

 This sit-down Mexican restaurant opened in an old pizza shop on Point Breeze Avenue in January of 2022 with neither fanfare nor a Yelp page.
 You’ll see a whole range of Mexican regional influences on the menu (from coastal seafood to CDMX-style huarache) but prioritize the tiny al pastor tacos with marinated pork that’s been spinning on the trompo.
 These tacos come in beet-dyed corn tortillas or tortillas made with bright green hoja santa.
-Add on a margarita plus some punchy-acidic mazatlan aguachile and you’ve got yourself a party on a random Wednesday afternoon.
+Add on a margarita plus some punchy-acidic mazatlan aguachile and you’ve got yourself a party on a random Wednesday evening.
 1260 Point Breeze Avenue.

 Sor Ynéz, Kensington